aspose-cells-cloud/aspose-cells-cloud-docs/cells/developer-guide/metadata/remove-all-document-properties/_index.md

 weight: 58
 ---

-This REST API indicates Delete all custom document properties and clean built-in ones.
+This REST API indicates to `delete all` custom document properties and clean built-in ones.

 ## RSET API